 - Strength of evaluation methods and measures including statistical power analysis as appropriate

 - Appropriately defined research scope, timeline, and budget

-LOIs and full grant proposals will be handled in a confidential manner and will not be distributed beyond the grant selection committee at the Foundation.
+LOIs and full grant proposals will be not be distributed beyond the grant selection committee at the Foundation.
 Due to the expected volume of proposals, the Intuitive Foundation regrets that its committee will not be able to provide detailed individualized feedback for unsuccessful proposals.

 LOI Guidelines: A LOI to propose should be submitted by all grant applicants.
 Submissions should consist of 5 parts: